aryan-salemababdi/FootballPlayer/README.md

 # FootballPlayer
-Develop Simple and non-graphic design of football player with Python .
+Develop Simple design without graphic environment of football player with Python .

 i have used numpy and matpotlib ( + mpl_toolkits )